bneuburg/knife-plugins/README.md

 set `git_url` in your `knife.rb` to e.g. "https://github.com/cookbooks" or pass the
 url with the `--git-url` option, and need to pass the `-g` option additionally.
 NOTE: It is important that each cookbook at the remote url is kept as a separate git repository, e.g. when you run
    `knife cookbook status apache2 -g --git-url "git://myrepo/stuff"` you need to make sure that there is a git repo "git://myrepo/stuff/apache2.git".

 To search for a commit in your git repo that matches the server version the closest, use the `-r` option.

+To use a particular commit hash or branch for comparison use the `-b` option.

 For a threeway comparision, i.e. comparing the chef server version with the local one and the one in your git remote source, use the `-t` option.

 node secret add